mghro/rad-collision/README.md

 Licensing
 ---------

-This script is open-source.
-You can use, modify and contribute to this script.
-Attribution shall be granted to:
+This software platform is open-source.
+You can use, modify and contribute to it.
+Original attribution/citation shall be granted to:

-Hueso-González et al. - Biomed Phys Eng Express 2020
+Hueso-González et al. - Biomed Phys Eng Express 2020, "An open-source platform for interactive collision prevention in photon and particle beam therapy treatment planning".

 Requirements